jayschauer/eecs589-patel-schauer/collection_scripts/README.md

 - creates a new folder in data/pcaps and a new subfolder for each iteration
 - new folder in logs contains one log file for dnsproxy and the output from the python script for each iteration

+Domains mostly recorded during the week of November 6th.
+Alexa list pulled on October 31st.

 # Data processing
 1. `vagrant ssh node1`
 2. Make sure tshark is installed: `sudo apt-get install tshark`